 - Cool the dough so it shapes better: After letting it rest in the fridge, the dough is easier to work with when you roll it out and cut it into crescents.

-- Maintain Liquid Temperature: Warm milk and water help the yeast work right, but make sure the liquids are not too hot, or the yeast will die, and the dough will not rise.
+- Use lukewarm milk and water: Warm milk and water help the yeast work right, but make sure the liquids are not too hot, or the yeast will die, and the dough will not rise.

 🔖 Storing Tips

-- Store these rolls in an airtight container at room temperature for uo to 3 days.
+- Store these rolls in an airtight container at room temperature for up to 3 days.

 - You can also freeze them for up to 3 months.
-To defrost leave them thaw at room temperature and to refresh them warm them up in the oven.
+To defrost, leave them to thaw at room temperature.
+To refresh them, warm them up in the oven for a few minutes.

 🧀 Serving suggestions